Lespremeto/leoatchina-vim/README.markdown

 Here is a trick that I set diffent `PLUG_PATH` for `vim/gvim/neovim` , `~/.vim/plug` for `vim` , `~/.gvim/plug` for `gvim`, `~/.nvim/plug` for `neovim`.

 And also `~/.gvimrc.local` for `gvim`, `~/.nvimrc.local` for `nvim`, it former two not exist, `.vimrc.local` works if exists

+* `.vimrc` main configuration file.
+Settings of shortcuts, settings, themes, fuctions.
+* `.vimrc.plug` plugins install file.
+* `.vimrc.clean` it is an bash file which is set to delete .vimswap & .vimviews folders.
+* `.vimrc.local` basic features, will be copied to %HOME%, it contains an important variable `g:plug_groups` which is the features of the config, if you want add/del some features, change it.
+`let g:plug_groups=['smartcomplete', 'python', 'php', 'javascript', 'html']`

 # Main changes from spf13
 - use `vim-plug` instead of `vundle`, more quick and more smart